Qatar flag Qatar: Economic outline

 Economic Indicators

-In 2022, the country’s most immediate challenge remains the economic, social and public health impacts of the COVID-19 pandemic.
-Qatar is overall a politically stable, rich country (it had the second highest income per capita in the world in 2021 according to the World Bank, PPP).
+Qatar is overall a politically stable, rich country (it had the fifth-highest income per capita in the world in 2022 according to the World Bank, PPP, at USD 114,648).
 It is estimated that 85% of the inhabitants are expatriates, whose rights are limited, despite the progress made with recent reforms.
-According to World Bank, unemployment is almost null, representing under 1% of the total labour force in 2021.
+According to World Bank, unemployment is almost null, representing 0.1% of the total labour force in 2022.

 Source: IMF – World Economic Outlook Database, 2016